NeerajNegi/faculty-feedback-portal/README.md

 1. Faculty Feedback portal where students can post feedbacks for the faculties.
 2. Separate views for student, faculty and admin.

+## Student App
+1. Student can login/signup.
+2. Send feedback anonymously for the faculties assigned to the subjects in which student is enrolled.
+3. Can view previous posted feedbacks.

+## Faculty App
+1. Faculty can view the feedback posted by student.

+## Admin App
+1. Admin dashboard contains list of students, faculty and Feedbacks.

 ## How to run?
 1. Clone the repository
 2. From backend folder run 'npm install'